 Depending on your hotel’s location, the most convenient way to reach it may be by bus from the airport to Piazzale Roma and vaporetto from there.

 ATVO.
 Buses run by ATVO make a quick (20-minute) and cheap (€8) trip from the airport to Piazzale Roma, from where you can get a vaporetto to the stop nearest your hotel.
-Tickets are sold from machines and at the airport ground transportation booth (daily 9–7:30), and on the bus when tickets are otherwise unavailable.
+Tickets are sold from machines and at the airport ground transportation booth (daily 8 am–midnight).
 The public ACTV Bus No. 5 also runs to the Piazzale Roma in about the same time; tickets (€8) are available at the airport ground transportation booth.
 Veneto.
-0421/383672; www.atvo.it.
+0421/594672; www.atvo.it.